jasmine/jasmine-gem/README.markdown

 `rake jasmine:ci`

 This uses Selenium to launch a browser and run the Jasmine suite.
 Then it uses RSpec to extract the results from the Jasmine reporter and write them to your build log.
+The browser used by selenium can be changed by setting the JASMINE_BROWSER environment variable (this might require additional webdriver dependencies).

 ## Configuration